Students who have already been admitted to the College have two options for enrolling in courses:

 Students, regardless of whether or not they have made any payment or been approved for financial aid, will be administratively withdrawn from their courses(s).

 Those approved for financial aid will not be awarded that aid if marked as never attended.

 Never attended in online classes will be defined as having not engaged in course assignments or discussion and in face-to-face classes as having not had a physical presence in the classroom.

-Students will have 90 days from the end of the term to appeal for a late administrative withdraw and/or a reduction/elimination of charges.
+Students will have 90 days from the end of the term to appeal for a late administrative withdrawal and/or a reduction/elimination of charges.
 The appeal process will be administered on one form and managed by the Director of the Bursar Office and the Registrar or their designees.

 Additionally, if a student does not begin attending any of their courses during the add/drop period, their pending financial aid disbursements will be cancelled.
 Funds disbursed prior to the start of the semester will be returned in full to financial aid programs and the student is responsible for reimbursing Oklahoma City Community College.

 An initial determination, based upon information provided on the student’s application for admission, will be made as to whether a student qualifies for Oklahoma resident status.
 This determination will be based on the policies of the Oklahoma State Regents for Higher Education.
 Students who wish to petition for a change in their residence classification must submit a Petition for In-State Tuition Classification along with all appropriate support documentation to Records and Graduation Services.
 The petition is available via the Registrar Appeals on the Records website.